bast/talk-dirac-lgpl/talk.md

 ## Summary of what happened

 - 2019: Decided to move to LGPL
-- All authors have agreed
+- All authors have agreed by now
 - We decided to not clean up Git history